 4 sem. hrs.
-Prereq.: NUTR 101.
+Prereg.: NUTR 101.

-Studies the systems approach to food production, assembly, distribution, and service to individuals and groups; methods of producing quality food in quantity to achieve organizational and nutritional goals, including meal planning within federal guidelines; application of food science principles to quantity food production; and applied food service sanitation and HACCP.
+Studies the systems approach to food production, assembly, distribution, and service to individuals and groups; methods of producing quality food in quantity to achieve organizational and nutritional goals, including menu planning, food service sanitation, HACCP, and exploration of careers in food service.
 Edelstein.